-Kinetic energy of a particle stopped in the emulsion was determined from it's range by the range-energy calculation package SRIM2000[54].
-SRIM2000 calculate ranges at various energies, given the composition and density of the material.
+Kinetic energy of a particle stopped in the emulsion was determined from it's range by the range-energy calculation package SRIM2000[47].
+SRIM2000calculate ranges at various energies, given the composition and density of the material.
 Although the density of the emulsion gel can be determined from the volume size and weight measured before and after the beam exposure, the accuracy is not sufficient.
 Therefore, the calibration for the range-energy relation in the emulsion was made using the decay-chain of 228Th which is naturally contaminated in the emulsion gel.
-The 228Th has following two decay-chains,

-These decay-chains are easily distinguished in the emulsion from it's topology.
-They have five tracks with the ranges around 40μ m.
-Among α -particles emitted from the 228Th's decay-chains, only that from the 212Po's decay has the kinetic energy larger than 8 MeV and it's range is the longest among five tracks.
+The $^{228}\mathrm{Th}$ has following two decay-chains, the kinetic energy larger than 8 MeV and it's range is the longest among five tracks.
 On the other hand, because the lifetime of 224Ra is much longer than others, the emission point of α particle from the 228Th's decay is separated from others.
+The 228Th has two α -decay branches.
+The average energy of α 's from 228Th's decay is 5.400 MeV.
 The track of α particles from the decays of 212Po and 228Th were used for the calibration.
 The 228Th's decay-chains were searched for in the downstream-side gel of mod#13-plate#5 in which the twin-hypernuclei event was found and the upstream-side gel of mod#16-plate#6 in which the double- Λ hypernucleus was found.
-Figure 5.1 shows a picture of one of the Th's decay of 212Po or 228Th was measured in the x, y and z direction, where z is the focusing direction of the microscope.
+Figure 41 shows a picture of one of the Th's decay-chains.
+For each of the decay-chains, the length of the track for α from the decay of 212Po or 228Th was measured in the x, y and z direction, where z is the focusing direction of the microscope.
 The range of the track, R, is expressed as, with Δx , Δy and Δz as the lengths in the x, y and z direction respectively.
 The S is the shrinkage factor for the emulsion gel, defined by the ratio of the original thickness of the plate to the thickness at the measurement.
 Typical value of S is 2.0.